 One of the best parts about travelling is discovering unusual places or getting out of your comfort zone.

 Bali has this in spades.
-Plus it’s one of the most affordable destinations for South Africans, meaning many of this hair-raising and off-the-beaten-track activities won’t break the bank.
+Plus it’s one of the most affordable destinations for South Africans, meaning many of these hair-raising and off-the-beaten-track activities won’t break the bank.

 From abandoned aeroplanes to hiking active volcanoes, here are some of the best unusual and adventurous things to add to your things to in Bali list.

 Table of Contents